What do we know about the role of schools in the COVID-19 pandemic? Five experts weigh in

 We have published an article that takes stock of the situation in France two months after the start of the school year in September.
 We note not only that viral transmission among children and adolescents is much lower than what is observed among adults, but also that very few classes have been closed and very few clusters have been investigated in schools.
 Furthermore, figures from the Ministry of National Education indicate that very few teachers have been infected.

 One area where data is lacking is the question of how contagious asymptomatic children are, and what proportion of children fall into this category.
-Indeed, until now, children who have been tested were either in contact with a confirmed case or were showing symptoms, but no systematic testing has been conducted on asymptomatic children.
-The introduction of saliva tests in schools has made it possible to better characterize asymptomatic viral carriage in children.
-Accordingly, the Ministry of Education’s bulletin indicates that among 200,404 tests conducted between March 15 and 22, only 0.49% of students tested positive and were therefore potentially contagious, confirming that asymptomatic children’s contribution to the epidemic’s spread is marginal.
+In fact, so far, children who have been tested were either in contact with a confirmed case or were symptomatic; however, no systematic testing has been conducted on asymptomatic children.
+The introduction of saliva tests in schools has made it possible to better characterize asymptomatic viral carriage among children.
+According to the Ministry of Education’s bulletin, of the 200,404 tests conducted between March 15 and 22, only 0.49% of students tested positive and were therefore potentially infectious, confirming that asymptomatic children play a marginal role in the spread of the epidemic.

 Martin Bureau / AFP

 This is not to say that there is no risk of an outbreak in schools.
 However, that risk is minor compared to the expected health benefits for children of keeping schools open, so that they can lead as normal a life as possible.
 This is all the more important given that the mental health of young children has been particularly affected by the health crisis.
-The question of keeping schools open is above all a matter of weighing the benefits against the risks, which must be adapted to the level of viral circulation and the age of the children, and constitutes the last measure to be taken when all else has failed (strict lockdown, optimized preventive measures, and intensified vaccination of childcare professionals).
+The question of keeping schools open is first and foremost a matter of weighing the benefits against the risks, which must be tailored to the level of viral transmission and the children’s ages, and should be the last measure taken only after all other options have failed (strict lockdowns, optimized preventive measures, and intensified vaccination of childcare professionals).

-“Schools play a role in the spread of the epidemic”
+"Schools play a role in the dynamics of the epidemic"

 • Dominique Costagliola, epidemiologist and biostatistician, deputy director of the Pierre Louis Institute of Epidemiology and Public Health

-I completely understand that people might decide it’s important, for many reasons, for children to continue going to school.
+I fully understand that people might decide that, for many reasons, it is important for children to continue going to school.

 However, a policy that states that “schools must remain open” requires the implementation of measures to properly manage the risks associated with this decision (ventilation, masks, social distancing, testing, etc.).

-However, given the very high rate of transmission right now, I’m not sure that’s possible.
-It’s important to note that findings published in reputable scientific journals have indeed shown that schools play a role in the dynamics of the epidemic.
+However, at this time, given how widespread the virus is, I’m not sure that’s possible.
+It’s important to emphasize that the findings published in reputable scientific journals have indeed shown that schools play a role in the dynamics of the epidemic.

-In this regard, one issue stands out in particular: how is it possible that we allowed the definition of a close contact in schools to differ from the one used by Santé Publique France and the National Health Insurance Fund everywhere else?
+On this subject, one point stands out in particular: how is it possible that we allowed the definition of a close contact in schools to differ from the one used by Santé Publique France and the National Health Insurance Fund everywhere else?

-(Editor’s note: In schools, if a teacher tests positive, their students are not considered high-risk contacts “because the teacher wears a mask”—if only one child in a class tests positive, the other children are not considered high-risk contacts “because they play a minor role in the chain of transmission.”
-A class was only closed once three confirmed cases were reported.
+(Editor’s note: In schools, if a teacher tests positive, their students are not considered high-risk contacts “because the teacher wears a mask”—if even one child in a class tests positive, the other children are not considered high-risk contacts “because they play a minor role in the chain of transmission of the virus.”
+A class was only closed once there were three confirmed cases.
 Things have changed recently in departments under renewed lockdown: any class there will be closed “as soon as the first case is detected.”)

-This definition of a close contact gave the impression that there was no problem in schools.
-In other countries, such as Germany and England, schools were closed when strict measures were implemented.
+This definition of a close contact led to the impression that there was no problem in schools.
+Abroad, in Germany and England, schools were closed when strict measures were implemented.
 In an op-ed published on February 24 in the newspaper Le Monde, Mélanie Heard and François Bourdillon clearly emphasized the importance of recognizing the role of schools in the dynamics of the epidemic.

-“If we want to keep schools open while bringing the outbreak under better control, we need to ensure that the protocols are effective.”
+"If we want to keep schools open while bringing the pandemic more under control, we need to ensure that the protocols are effective."

 • Vittoria Colizza, Inserm Research Director at the Pierre Louis Institute of Epidemiology and Public Health